vlitzke/kitchenflies/DNAseq/03_mapping/README.md

 Then we will pipe them into Samtools[^2], filtering with MQ (mapped quality score) > 20.
 Using `samtools view` views and converts SAM/BAM/CRAM files.

-In Kapun's supplementary material he maps his samples to a compound reference (D. melanogaster AND commensals + pathogens,
+In Kapun's supplementary material he maps his samples to a compound reference (D. melanogaster AND commensals + pathogens) but I don't think this is necessary because any unmapped reads to the reference genome will just be discarded.

 :exclamation: *Computationally and time consuming* :exclamation:

 ```